aidanandrucyk/Pok-monPersonalityTest/README.md

 # PokemonPersonalityTest

+Note: certain keys were removed so a clone without modifications will not result in a working application

 **DESCRIPTION:**
 * Developed a form which tells users which pokémon they are most like based on a Myers–Briggs type indicator
 * Paired Python back-end with Flask, stored answers with PostgreSQL, and manipulated data from the PokéAPI